ResearchCompanies · Semiconductors

 Clean

-Lam is easier to understand through 3D than through AI.
-In the past, chip progress was mostly about drawing smaller features on a flat surface.
-Increasingly, progress also means building upward: taller 3D NAND stacks, stacked DRAM for HBM, and more complex structures.
+Lam is easier to understand through 3D structures than through the word AI.
+Older chip progress was largely about drawing smaller features on a flatter surface.
+Increasingly, progress also means building upward.
+3D NAND stacks more layers.
+HBM stacks DRAM chips and connects them close to the GPU so data can move faster.

 Lam Research Vantex internal chamber product image